About this course

 All written work should be in English.
 The word count does not need to include any bibliography or brief footnotes.

 This will be assessed for clarity in the exposition of ideas; comprehensive understanding of the subject area; and evidence of critical thinking.
 The writing sample is expected to be a piece of academic writing rather than creative writing or reflections on your artistic practice.

-Up to 15 images and/or 12 minutes of moving image work (practice-led DPhil only)
+Up to 15 images and/or 12 minutes of moving image or sound work (practice-led DPhil only)